petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

    :lines: 48-56
 ```

-Add the boolean query with its nested clauses to the request, execute the request, then process the response as needed.
+Add the Boolean query with its nested clauses to the request, execute the request, then process the response as needed.
 This prints the document's `uid` field and its score.

 ```{literalinclude} ./search-queries-and-filters/resources/liferay-b9f3.zip/b9f3-impl/src/main/java/com/acme/b9f3/internal/osgi/commands/B9F3OSGiCommands.java
    :dedent: 2